 Join us as we support each other in prayer.

-Let’s lean into the Holy Spirit together and experience the hope and renewal that He has for us this spring!
+Let’s lean into the Holy Spirit and pray with and for one another!

 Prayer & Fasting Objectives